Our curriculum: (Intent)

-At Manor Croft our overarching intent is to ensure that every student irrespective of background or circumstance leaves the academy with the skills, qualities, cultural capital and crucially the qualifications needed to successfully move on to the next stage in their learning or training journey.
-We are proud of the fact that all learners, especially those deemed disadvantaged or with an SEND need achieve outcomes above those from non-disadvantaged backgrounds nationally.
-They are inspired to apply for and attend higher level courses at post-16 which undoubtedly will lead to better career prospects later in life.
-The CEIAG guidance and experiences received during their five years with us are highly aspirational, meaning they are better educated about the options available to them.
-This has resulted in a higher proportion of students attending the most prestigious 6th form institutions, studying level 3 courses, as well as for the first time in recent history 0% of students deemed NEET (Not in Education, Employment or Training).
+At Manor Croft our overarching intent is to ensure that every student irrespective of background or circumstance leaves the academy with the skills, qualities, cultural capital and crucially the qualifications needed to successfully transition to the next stage in their learning or training journey.
+We are proud of the fact that all learners, especially those deemed disadvantaged or with a SEND need achieve outcomes above those from non-disadvantaged backgrounds nationally.
+In fact, we are currently in the top 3% of schools in England based on our disadvantage student progress!
+Our students are inspired to apply for and attend higher level courses at post-16 which undoubtedly will lead to better career prospects later in life.
+The CEIAG guidance and experiences received during their five years with us are highly aspirational, meaning students have a deeper understanding of the options available to them.
+This has resulted in a higher proportion of students attending the most prestigious 6th form institutions, studying level 3 courses, as well as consistently ensuring that 0% of students are deemed NEET (Not in Education, Employment or Training).

 - is sequenced to enable pupils to build their knowledge and skills over time

 - provides deep, sustained and valuable learning for all pupils, including those with SEND